- Who we are

 It is always your choice as to whether you want to receive information from us.
 You may opt-out of our marketing communications by clicking the ‘unsubscribe’ link in at the end of our marketing emails or through our unsubscribe number 01494 601 300.

-You can change any of your contact preferences at any time (including telling us that you don’t want us to contact you for marketing purposes by telephone, or by post) by contacting our Data Protection Officer, James Rutter at email@example.com or by contacting our donor support team on firstname.lastname@example.org
+You can change any of your contact preferences at any time (including telling us that you don’t want us to contact you for marketing purposes by telephone, or by post) by contacting our Data Protection Officer, Protecture at email@example.com or by contacting our donor support team on firstname.lastname@example.org

 Third Party data